Galleria d'Arte Moderna, Milan

 The Galleria d'Arte Moderna is a modern art museum in Milan, in Lombardy in northern Italy.
 It is housed in the Villa Reale, at Via Palestro 16, opposite the Giardini Pubblici Indro Montanelli.
 The collection consists largely of Italian and European works from the eighteenth to the twentieth centuries.

 The museum has works by Francesco Filippini, Giuseppe Ferrari, Giovanni Fattori, Silvestro Lega, Giovanni Boldini, Vincent van Gogh, Édouard Manet, Paul Gauguin, Paul Cézanne, Pablo Picasso, Giacomo Balla, Umberto Boccioni, Francesco Hayez, Giovanni Segantini, Giuseppe Pellizza da Volpedo and Antonio Canova, among others.
 Works have been donated by Milanese families including the Treves, Ponti, Grassi and Vismara.

 After the Second World War the twentieth-century works in the collection were moved to the Padiglione d'Arte Contemporanea, built in 1955 on the site of the former stables of the palace, which had been destroyed by wartime bombing.

-In 2011 some works were moved to the Museo del Novecento; these included Bambina che corre sul balcone by Giacomo Balla (1912), Uomo che dorme by Renato Guttuso (1938) and The Fourth Estate by Pellizza da Volpedo (1901).
+In 2011, some works were moved to the Museo del Novecento.

 The museum holds some temporary exhibitions; in 2008 works by Tino Sehgal were presented.